mikeduwee/py4parallelice/README.md

 # py4parallelice
-make parallelization in python as simple as talking
+make parallelization in python as simple as talking.